hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlang.md

 ### Escaping escapes

-After VERSION, you are able to escape any `\` that are used to escape other characters.
+After 0.6.4, you can escape any `\` that would have been used to escape other characters.

 For example:

-If you wanted to have an \ before a real expression
+If you want to have a `\` before a real expression
 ```ini
 someVariable = \\{{VAR1 + 10}}
 ```

-If you wanted to have an \ before any of the escapable charecters
+If you want to have an `\` before any of the escapable charecters
 ```ini
 someOtherVariable = \\{ hello \\}
 ```